Emmarex/Mathematical-Handwriting-recognition/README.md

 3. Visit this (https://www.kaggle.com/xainano/handwrittenmathsymbols) link to download the Train Dataset
 4. Extract the contents of the downloaded file in step 4 and place in a folder named ``Dataset``
 5. Type and run ``pip install requirements.txt`` in your terminal/command prompt or shell
-6. Run ``python main.py TestData/test0.png`` to recognize the image in the test data folder
+6. Run ``python main.py TestData/test1.jpg`` to recognize the image in the test data folder

+## Todo

+1. Recognition of text on a page